vhalbuquerque/mobile-auth-cognito/README.md

 ## General info

 This project is a quick start for React Native mobile authentication using AWS Cognito and Amplify with Social Sign-in and Login with e-mail options.
-It uses AWS Amplify to create a user pool, identity pool, and user pool client. *Required AWS account*
+It uses AWS Amplify to create a user pool, identity pool, and user pool client. *Required AWS account*.

 ## Technologies